shawntabrizi/substrate-collectables-workshop/2/3-tracking-all-kitties.md

 ```
 decl_storage! {
     trait Store for Module<T: Trait> as Example {
-        MyFriendsArray get(my_friends): map u32 => T::AccountId;
+        AllPeopleArray get(person): map u32 => T::AccountId;
-        MyFriendsCount get(num_of_friends): u32;
+        AllPeopleCount get(num_of_people): u32;
     }
 }
 ```

+Here we are storing a list of people in our runtime represented by `AccountId`s.
 We just need to be careful to properly maintain these storage items to keep them accurate and up to date.

 ## Checking for Overflow/Underflow